mindspore-ai/mindspore/model_zoo/official/cv/deeplabv3/README.md

 done
 ```

-3. Train s8 with voctrain dataset, finetuning from model in pervious step, training script is as follows:
+3. Train s8 with voctrain dataset, finetuning from model in previous step, training script is as follows:

 ```shell
 # run_distribute_train_s8_r2.sh